Challicum Hills Wind Farm

 Challicum Hills Wind Farm is a wind farm encompassed by 35 (1.5 MW) NEG NM 64 wind turbines, with a total generating capacity of 52.5 MW of electricity.
 The wind farm is near Ararat in western Victoria, Australia.
 The power station was commissioned in August 2003 and is in a long term Power Purchase Agreement (PPA) with Origin Energy.

-The wind farm is owned and operated by Pacific Hydro.
+The wind farm is owned and operated by Pacific Blue.
 Part of the profits flow into a community fund that supports local projects.